Now on Mac — start your 60-day free trial.

 What are Benchmarks and Subtasks?

-How do I add a Benchmark or Subtask?
+How do I add a Subtask?

-2. Select the Edit button.
-You will be able to change the Benchmark or Subtask name and details as needed.
-You can also add a start and end date for these Benchmarks and Subtasks in this screen.
+Yes!
+Click the pencil icon to the right of the Benchmark.
+Edit the Benchmark name and details as needed.
+You can also add a start and end date for these Benchmarks in this screen.
+Set dates using the calendar and make any description edits if necessary.

-5. Be sure to select the Done button when your edits are complete.
+Be sure to select the Done button when your edits are complete.

 How do I complete a Benchmark or Subtask?